 I do not adhere to any particular training philosophy: different methods might be required to improve performance in different people or even for the same person at different points in time or circumstances.
 We will strive to learn what those methods are for you in your current environment and constraints.

-As a coach, I am more interested in long-term development over quick gains, hence emphasis will be on consistency, gradual progression, and minimizing burnout or injury.
+As a coach, I am more interested in long-term development over quick gains; hence, the emphasis will be on consistency, gradual progression, and minimizing burnout or injury.
 In this process, communication is key.
 We will typically be in touch on a weekly basis, adjusting your plan whenever necessary.

 I only coach 1 to 1 and do not provide any pre-made long-term plans.
-Any runner is welcome, regardless of your level, or goal (shorter race or ultramarathon).
+Any runner is welcome, regardless of your level or goal (shorter race, ultramarathon, or simply using running to stay healthy).
 Before starting, we will have an introductory call to see if I am a good fit for you and what you are looking for.

 If you have any questions, please feel free to comment below or message me.